 ||7 or higher

 - Candidates must provide evidence of having being engaged in the lawful practice of dentistry for a period of three consecutive years in the previous five years.
 With effect from September 2016 candidates who have graduated within the three years preceding their application to sit the examination must have being practicing continuously since graduation.

 Candidates should provide proof if their dentistry degree was obtained through English as, in these circumstances, a language test may not be required.

-- The Dental Council may, at its sole discretion, decide to exempt a candidate from sitting the written Part I examinations if the candidate has undertaken a recognised relevant postgraduate qualification.
+- The Dental Council may, at its sole discretion, decide to exempt a candidate from sitting the written Part I examinations.
 The Council will make a decision on whether an exemption is warranted when considering all completed applications, which will be after the closing date.
 All candidates are obliged to pass the practical examination in Part 1 before proceeding to sit Part 2.

 - Candidates who have previously sat the examinations and who are required to repeat either Part 1 or Part 2 must apply in writing to the Council before 30 November if they wish to be considered for acceptance to the examination.

 - Places for the examination will be offered in early December each year.
 Candidates must accept their place within 3 working days of the offer being made.

 - A candidate who fails to accept the offer of a place on the examination must reapply again if they wish to sit the examination in a subsequent year.

 - A candidate who accepts a place on the examination and subsequently fails to attend will be deemed to have failed and that it shall count as an attempt.